Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - Provides full disc images of the earth

 ### Transmission types
-Unlike orbitting satellites which use (A)HRPT, geostationary ones use different formats able to carry more than just images - the most common type that we are interested in broadcasted this band being **LRIT** (Low Rate Information Transmission).
+Unlike orbiting satellites which use (A)HRPT, geostationary ones use different formats able to carry more than just images - the most common type that we are interested in broadcasted this band being **LRIT** (Low Rate Information Transmission).
 You can also find other types such as:

 - HRIT - Hgh Rate Information Transmission -> A higher quality broadcast of data, often harder to receive
 - GOES GVAR - Goes Variable - Only broadcasts a set amount of data